Florida Open Carry Ruling 2025: What You Need to Know

 Brancato Law Firm, P.A.

-Florida’s gun laws may be changing.
+Florida’s gun laws have changed.
 On September 10, 2025, the First District Court of Appeal in McDaniels v.
 State, 1D2023-0533 (Fla.
-1st DCA 2025) issued the Florida open carry ruling 2025, striking down the state’s ban on openly carrying firearmsOpinion_2023-0533.
+1st DCA 2025), struck down Florida’s decades-old ban on openly carrying firearms.
+The Attorney General has declined to appeal, which means the ruling stands: open carry is now legal in Florida.

 What Was the Old Florida Open Carry Law?